HDB’s Optional Component Scheme (OCS) may come with useful perks, such as payment via CPF and a ready-to-move-in home, but is it really worth it?

 Here's how we arrived at these numbers for ID costs:

 Based on the final figures, one can make the case that the OCS offers flooring, internal doors and sanitary fittings at a more affordable price than interior designers for 3, 4 and 5-room flats.

 Why it might be better to work with an interior designer

 Now that we know which is more affordable, you should definitely opt in for the OCS… not!
 Based on what we’ve been told by both local homeowners as well as interior designers, it turns out that there’s good reason why you should hold your horses.

-Based on a quick Q&A that we did on our Instagram account (check it out!), some homeowners were quick to express their dissatisfaction with the flooring that was provided under the OCS due to workmanship ("grouts wide and uneven"), aesthetic ("colours not to taste") and practical ("too slippery") reasons, while others didn’t opt in so that they can have a blank slate to work with.
+Based on a quick Q&A that we did on our Instagram account, some homeowners were quick to express their dissatisfaction with the flooring that was provided under the OCS due to reasons like the "vinyl flooring colours on the website [being] different from what they gave” and the “white polished porcelain in the living room [feeling] sticky”.